Hidhid8/TIC3001_Task1B/demo/task1b/README.md

 In Kubernetes, the smallest deployable unit is Pod.

 <!-- [TODO]: more resources on why there is Pod. -->
+"Pods are designed to support multiple cooperating processes (as containers) that form a cohesive unit of service.
+The containers in a Pod are automatically co-located and co-scheduled on the same physical or virtual machine in the cluster." https://kubernetes.io/docs/concepts/workloads/pods/

 All the containers exist within Pods, and a Pod hosts 1 or more closely related containers.
 For this assignment's purpose, we assume there is only 1 container in each Pod, and the concepts of Pod and container are interchangeable.